jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< details >>`

-A command might probably not get its own symbol anyway.
+A command might possibly not get its own symbol anyway.
 It might just be an object with an execution point.

 A command symbol can define its own command: